Scaranman/Portfolio-Site/content/en/home/experience.md

     date_start: '2021-06-01'
     date_end: '2021-12-17'
     description: |2-
-      As a UX designer in a small team, help design experiences and conduct user testing for company's flagship products.
+      UX Design
+      - Designed and animated a user experience for a guest access solution using Figma and ProtoPie.
+      - Designed for Elements Platform Product.
+      - Designed user flow and process to create temporary guest passes to access buildings.
+      - Designed an experimental lockdown feature with a mobile shortcut for PO and PM review.

+      Research
+      - Conducted AB usability testing for video security solution with a ProtoPie prototype and existing UI.
+      - Conducted internal user research for the QA team to determine areas of improvement for the QA lab.
+      - Interviewed QA testers, front end development team, and additional QA Lab users.

+      Component Library
-      - Assist with transfer and configuration of Components from Sketch to Figma.
+      - Migrated component library from Sketch to Figma.
-      - Redesign and conduct user testing for Elements video.
-      - Design experiences for new products and product features.
+      - Maintained Component Library for the duration of the internship.
   - title: Front-end Development Intern
     company: Tamago DB K.K.
     company_url: 'https://www.tamago-db.com/'